 Of course, just because you don’t see yourself in this list doesn’t mean therapy isn’t for you.
 If you’re at all curious about therapy – even just the slightest bit curious – consider that a sign that you might want to – at the very least! – look into it more.

-Here at Evergreen Counseling, we offer complimentary 20-minute consult calls to anyone curious about working with us or who just wants to learn more about therapy.
-You can book your 20-minute call online here and we’d be happy to answer any questions you have!
+Here at Evergreen Counseling, we offer complimentary 20-minute consult calls with our clinicians to anyone curious about working with us or who just wants to learn more about therapy.
+Please feel free to reach out to us to set up a complimentary consult call so we can match you with the best therapist for your situation.
+We’d be happy to answer any questions you have!

 And whether you choose to work with us or with someone else for therapy, we’re just so proud of you for considering it.
 It’s a big step and one of the best investments you can possibly make in yourself and we wish you all the best in your therapy journey!